House Raising and Jacking – Raising Homes Since 1970

 W.A.
 Building Movers & Contractors Inc. does more than just meet all of the above.
 As a family business, we put every effort forward to make your family feel like a part of our family and we’ll treat your lift or move as if the home was our own home.

-Safely Raising House Along the New Jersey, Long Island, Connecticut and Pennsylvania
+Safely Raising House Along with the New Jersey, Connecticut, and Pennsylvania

 House raising: Reasons to raise your house